Academic Progression Policy

 Summary of Criteria for Placement on Academic Monitoring

-The student WILL be placed on Academic Monitoring status if any of the following occur:
+A student will be placed on Academic Monitoring status if any of the following occur:

 - The student fails (<70%) two (2) exams in any one (1) course in the same semester in the didactic phase.